kmfonagy/MySQL/SQLnotes.md

     mysql>

-- DELETE FROM cats;
-- will delete the content, but not the tables
+- "DELETE FROM cats;" will delete the content, but not the tables

 ****************************************************
 #### EXERCISE